lihaoyi/macropy/readme.md

 print expr.parse_all("(((((((11)))))+22+33)*(4+5+((6))))/12*(17+5)") #[1804]
 ```

 [Parser Combinators](http://en.wikipedia.org/wiki/Parser_combinator) are a really nice way of building simple recursive descent parsers, when the task is too large for [regexes](http://en.wikipedia.org/wiki/Regex) but yet too small for the heavy-duty [parser generators](http://en.wikipedia.org/wiki/Comparison_of_parser_generators).
+These parser combinators are inspired by [Scala's](http://www.suryasuravarapu.com/2011/04/scala-parser-combinators-win.html), utilizing macros to make the syntax as clean as possible.

 The above example describes a simple parser for arithmetic expressions, using our own parser combinator library which roughly follows the [PEG](http://en.wikipedia.org/wiki/Parsing_expression_grammar) syntax.
 Note how that in the example, the bulk of the code goes into the loop that reduces sequences of numbers and operators to a single number, rather than the recursive-descent parser itself!